readytogroove/readytogroove.github.io/_posts/the-cycle/2014-01-10-chapter-8-checking-fertility-signals-how-to.md

 ---
 layout: book-content
-title:  "Chapter 8: Checking Fertility Signals How-To"
+title:  "How to Check Your Fertility Signs"
 date:   2014-01-10
 permalink: /the-cycle/chapter-8-checking-fertility-signs-how-to
 category: the-cycle
+excerpt: "Using the rules of the sympto-thermal method (STM), we can determine when a woman is no longer at risk of an unintended pregnancy or when her baby-making window has passed!
+Not just this, but monitoring fertility signs on a daily basis allows for faster detection of many reproductive disorders, including polycystic ovarian syndrome (PCOS), anovulation, luteal phase defect, thyroid hormone imbalances, or estrogen and progesterone imbalances."
 ---

-Using the rules of the sympto-thermal method (STM) that I discussed in the <a class="text-link" href="/the-cycle/chapter-7-the-rules-of-the-sympto-thermal-method">previous chapter</a>, we can determine when a woman is no longer at risk of an unintended pregnancy or when her baby-making window has passed!
-Not just this, but monitoring these fertility signs on a daily basis allows for faster detection of many reproductive health disorders, including polycystic ovarian syndrome (PCOS), anovulation, luteal phase defect, thyroid hormone imbalances, or estrogen and progesterone imbalances.
+Using <a class="text-link" href="/the-cycle/chapter-7-the-rules-of-the-sympto-thermal-method">the rules of the sympto-thermal method of fertility awareness (STM)</a>, we can determine when a woman is no longer at risk of an unintended pregnancy or when her baby-making window has passed!
+Not just this, but monitoring these fertility signs on a daily basis allows for faster detection of many reproductive disorders, including polycystic ovarian syndrome (PCOS), anovulation, luteal phase defect, thyroid hormone imbalances, or estrogen and progesterone imbalances.
 While this book is not meant to diagnose or help a woman self-diagnose any reproductive disorders, practicing STM can help physicians work with women to reach a timelier, more cost-effective, and less invasive diagnosis.
-This chapter will discuss _how_ to check all of the fertility signs we've learned about up to this point.
+This section will discuss _how_ to check all of the fertility signs we've learned about up to this point.

 ##Basal Body Temperature